In the guide

 - the price of a bedroom for two people

-- the price of a bed in any other type of room
+- the price of accommodation in any other type of room

 - whether or not accommodation prices are inclusive of breakfast or other meals

 You should indicate whether the prices listed are the lowest price available (stating 'from', for example), representative of a range of prices (stating 'typical price', for example) or are the highest and lowest prices for a type of accommodation (stating 'from' and 'to', for example).

 You should also indicate whether the prices displayed are for a particular period - for example, 'minimum three night stay' - and whether there are any surcharges for single person occupancy of double rooms etc. If a price is subject to any special conditions - for example, where the room has to be booked a certain period in advance, or where you offer a discount in return for making a booking non-cancellable - this must also be made clear.

 Consumers should be informed of the prices for rooms and services that are not listed before they decide to stay together with any negotiated discounts, special rates or surcharges that may apply.